ShahadAlkamli/TwitterData/README.md

 # ChatGPT Twitter Data

 This repository contains processed Twitter data related to ChatGPT.
 The data has undergone an enhanced preprocessing pipeline to improve its quality and relevance.
-The updated preprocessing techniques include:
+The preprocessing techniques include:

 1. **Lower-case Conversion**: All text content in the CSV file has been converted to lowercase for case-insensitive matching.